 - Compost-Greenhouse Gas Research.
-CalRecycle funded a multi-year contract with UC Davis to research the greenhouse gas impacts of compost production and use.
-Multiple emissions measurement techniques have been used to measure methane (CH4), nitrous oxide (N2O) and carbon dioxide (CO2) emissions from a series of compost piles at a commercial compost facility in Northern California.
-The project includes additional field research to measure the impact of compost application on N2O emissions from intensively farmed lands—one of the largest N2O sources in California—as well as laboratory incubations checking the impact of compost on soil CH4 and N2O emissions for multiple soil types and different chemical fertilizer applications.
-The research will conclude in April 2014.
+CalRecycle funded research by UC Davis to estimate the greenhouse gas impacts of compost production and use.
+The project included field research to measure the impact of compost application on N2O emissions from intensively farmed lands—one of the largest N2O sources in California—as well as laboratory incubations checking the impact of compost on soil CH4 and N2O emissions for multiple soil types and different chemical fertilizer applications.

 Markets: Improve Economic Incentives for Organics Diversion and Markets for finished compost products